karstenda/loro-protocol/packages/loro-websocket/README.md

 ## Rooms & Rejoin

 - Join handshake
-  - `join()` sends a `JoinRequest` with the adaptor’s CRDT type, version, and optional auth.
+  - `join()` sends a `JoinRequest` with the adaptor’s CRDT type, version, and optional join metadata (`auth` bytes).
   - On `JoinResponseOk`, the adaptor reconciles to the server’s version and begins streaming updates.

 - Rejoin after reconnect
-  - The client tracks active rooms and their auth.
+  - The client tracks active rooms and their join metadata.
 After reconnect, it re‑sends `JoinRequest` for each active room and the adaptor re‑syncs.
   - If the server responds `VersionUnknown`, the client retries using `adaptor.getAlternativeVersion()` or an empty version as a fallback.
   - For `%ELO`, updates that arrive right after join may be buffered briefly to cover backfills that race the join.